Extracellular digestion: Absorption of digested products

 The molecules absorbed through the plasma membrane tend to be smaller than 5,000 Da, so only simple sugars, amino acids, fatty acids and other small molecules can be taken up following digestion.
 The molecules are taken up in solution.
 In some cases, the molecules are processed by enzymes located within the cell wall.
 For instance, sucrose inverters have been localized in walls of yeasts.
 Glucose appears to be the sugar preferred by most fungi.
 Uptake of other sugars is repressed when glucose is available.
 Similarly, ammonium, glutamine and asparagine regulate the uptake of nitrogen compounds, and cysteine of sulphur compounds.

 Joint intracellular and extracellular digestion in cnidarians

-Joint intracellular and extracellular digestion In hydra and other cnidarians, the food is caught by the tentacles and ingested through the mouth into the single large digestive cavity, the gastrovascular cavity.
+In hydra and other cnidarians, the food is caught by the tentacles and ingested through the mouth into the single large digestive cavity, the gastrovascular cavity.
 Enzymes are secreted from the cells bordering this cavity and poured on the food for extracellular digestion.
 Small particles of the partially digested food are engulfed into the vacuoles of the digestive cells for intracellular digestion.
 Any undigested and un-absorbed food is finally thrown out of the mouth.